Electronic correlations and flattened band in magnetic Weyl semimetal candidate Co3Sn2S2

 \textbf{Acknowledgements}

 We thank Xi Dai, Hongming Weng, Rui Yu, Quansheng Wu and Xiaoyu Deng for very helpful discussions.
-The authors acknowledge support from the National Key Research and Development Program of China (Projects No. 2017YFA0304700, No. 2016YFA0300600, No. 2017YFA0302901, No. 2016YFA0300504, No. 2017YFA0303800, and No. 2016YFA0302400), the Pioneer Hundred Talents Program of the Chinese Academy of Sciences, the National Natural Science Foundation of China (Projects No. 11604273, No. 11774399, No. 11574394, No. 11774423, No. 11822412, and No. 11721404), Longshan Academic Talent Research Supporting Program of SWUST (Project No. 17LZX527) and Beijing Natural Science Foundation (Project No. Z180008).
+The authors acknowledge support from the National Key Research and Development Program of China (Projects No. 2017YFA0304700, No. 2016YFA0300600, No. 2017YFA0302901, No. 2016YFA0300504, No. 2017YFA0303800, No. 2016YFA0302400, and No. 2018YFA0307000), the strategic Priority Research Program of Chinese Academy of Sciences (Project No. XDB33000000), the Pioneer Hundred Talents Program of the Chinese Academy of Sciences, the National Natural Science Foundation of China (Projects No. 11604273, No. 11774399, No. 11574394, No. 11774423, No. 11822412, No. 11721404, and No. 11874022), Longshan Academic Talent Research Supporting Program of SWUST (Project No. 17LZX527) and Beijing Natural Science Foundation (Project No. Z180008).
 A. S. thanks the support of SNSF NCCR MARVEL and QSIT grants and of Microsoft Research and SNSF Professorship.
 J. Z. acknowledges the Pauli Center for funding his visit in UZH.

 \textbf{Author contributions}